-The Undergraduate Minor in Cybersecurity from the department of Information Systems, College of Business Administration is a five-course (15 credit hours) program.
+The Undergraduate Minor in Cybersecurity from the department of Information Systems and Technology, College of Business Administration is a five-course (15 credit hours) program.
 It is designed to help students from all backgrounds achieve a foundation in Cybersecurity.
 It provides students the flexibility to focus on technical and/or managerial aspects of Cybersecurity.
 The program also allows students to choose from a range of electives based on student interests.

 This minor serves a broad group of managers, technical specialists, and professionals enrolled in any baccalaureate degree at UMSL.
 A prior background in information security is not required to enter this program.
 This minor is available to current undergraduate students with any major at the University of Missouri-St. Louis.
-Further, the minor may be added for up to two years following completion of any baccalaureate degree from the University of Missouri - St. Louis.
+Further, the minor may be added for up to two years following completion of any baccalaureate degree from the University of Missouri-St. Louis.

 Obtaining the Cybersecurity Minor: